 - Review by the Appeals Council — If you disagree with the hearing decision, you may file for review with the Social Security Appeals Council.
 The council is not required to grant a review, but if it decides to hear your case, it can issue a decision approving or denying your claim, or it may order the administrative law judge to conduct another hearing.

 - Federal court review — The final option involves filing a lawsuit in federal court.
-The litigation proceeds like a typical civil lawsuit.
+The litigation proceeds in the form of a civil lawsuit.

 While the SSA conducts the initial “reconsideration” level, the other three appeals involve the court system.
 Each phase of the SSD appeals process has stringent deadlines.
 For example, if you disagree with the SSA’s initial denial, you must appeal the decision in writing within 60 days of receiving your denial letter.

 At Massengill, Caldwell & Coughlin, PC, our seasoned SSD lawyers have the knowledge and resources to analyze complex medical documents.
 We are experienced litigators who understand how to question expert witnesses and argue persuasively on your behalf.
 We are also one of the few firms in the Tri-Cities who assist eligible claimants with their original SSD paperwork and navigate the claim through the entire process up to and including the Appeals Council level.

 Contact our Bristol, Tennessee law firm for help appealing your SSD claim

 If SSA has denied your disability claim, you need an experienced lawyer on your side who can guide you through the appeals process.
 Massengill, Caldwell & Coughlin, PC diligently pursues your SSD and/or SSI appeal to the final approval.
 Call us today at 423-797-6022 or contact us online to schedule an initial consultation.
 Our office is conveniently located in Bristol, and we also make hospital or home visits.